Chronic Illness Rider

 This tax-free benefit is paid directly to you over a four-year period to be used as you see fit.**

 Imagine the peace of mind knowing you can spend quality time with your loved ones, rather than coping with costly medical bills.
 The money can also be used to help pay mortgages, ongoing living expenses, and even compensate for lost income.

 And if you’re fortunate to remain healthy and not need the coverage, your full Group Term Life Insurance benefits would be paid to your beneficiaries.
 That way, your family is still being taken care of.

 Add the Chronic Illness Rider when applying for Group Term Life Insurance to help secure you and your loved ones’ futures from the unexpected.

-Complete each field and make sure to check the box to receive your rates with additional Chronic Illness Rider coverage.
-Call our Member Services team at (800) 368-3484 to talk through your personalized options.
+Enter your age and desired coverage amounts.
+Be sure to check the box to view rates with additional Chronic Illness Rider coverage.
+Reach out to our Member Services team at (800) 368-3484 to talk through your personalized options.

 NOTE: The Chronic Illness Rider is not a standalone policy; it can only be added to an existing or new Group Term Life Insurance policy as a rider.